Reference | Upgrading and rolling back the R version used in Dataiku#

 When rebuilding the default R environment (found under <dss_data_directory>/R.lib

-), you will generally want to rename or remove this directory and then re-run the install-r-integration script.
-For more detailed instructions about how this can be done, please refer to the Rebuilding the R environment section in our R integration documentation.
+), you will generally want to rename or remove this directory, and then re-run the install-r-integration script.
+For more detailed instructions, please refer to the Rebuilding the R environment section in the R integration documentation.

 Rolling back to a previous version of R#